studioespresso/craft3-facebook-catalog/README.md

             image_link: 'fieldHandle',
             brand: 'fieldHandle',
             price: 'fieldHandle',
-            currency: 'USD' // ISO code of the currency you want to use }) }}
+            currency: 'USD' // ISO code of the currency you want to use,
+            google_product_category: 'fieldHandle'
+       }) }}

 If each of these fields are not pressent in the array, the feed will fail to validated and throw an expection.